John Warr: First-class career

 Warr captained Middlesex between 1958 and 1960.
 He took 100 first-class wickets twice – in 1956 and 1959.
-Warr also played fifteen matches for the Gentlemen of England, three times for E. W. Swanton's XI in the West Indies in 1955-56, and three times for the Duke of Norfolk's XI in Jamaica in 1956-57.
+Warr also played fifteen matches for the Gentlemen of England, three times for E. W. Swanton's XI in the West Indies in 1955–56, and three times for the Duke of Norfolk's XI in Jamaica in 1956–57.

 Personal life

 Born in Ealing, Middlesex, England, Warr was the youngest of three children.
 He attended Ealing Grammar School for Boys before four years of national service in the Fleet Air Arm.
-Warr won Blues every year from 1949 to 1952 while he studied History at Emmanuel College, Cambridge, and was captain of the Cambridge University Cricket Club in 1951.
+Warr won Blues every year from 1949 to 1952 while he studied history at Emmanuel College, Cambridge, and was captain of the Cambridge University Cricket Club in 1951.
 He married Valerie Powell in 1957; they had two daughters.
 After retirement, he wrote for The Sunday Telegraph and worked as a discount broker.
 He later became a member of the Jockey Club in 1977 and was chairman between 1989 and 1993.

-Warr became a popular after-dinner speaker and was asked to become Australia’s Board of Control's representative in England after one such appearance, a position he held until 1987.
-He was President of the Marylebone Cricket Club (MCC) in 1987–88, and was made honorary life Vice-President in 1996.
+Warr became a popular after-dinner speaker, and in 1974 he was asked to become Australia's Board of Control's representative in England after one such appearance, a position he held until 1987.
+He was President of the Marylebone Cricket Club (MCC) in 1987–88, and was made honorary life vice-president in 1996.
 He became president of the Berkshire County Cricket Club in 1990.

 Warr died on 9 May 2016, aged 88.